 |6||The party must discard 2d4 magical item or magical scroll.|

 Here's a list of common exploration actions.
-When not sure what action you want, you can always perform a freeform action.
+When not sure which action you want, you can always perform a freeform action.

 Move (1 turn)

-When opening doors, turning corners or revealing something the GM should always ask the players to position their adventurers in the map, just in case something wait them on the other side.
+When opening doors, turning corners or revealing something, the GM should always ask the players to position their adventurers on the map, just in case something awaits them on the other side.
 It's also important to always pay attention to where the character holding the light source is.